waleed-aa/deep-learning-and-computer-vision/README.md

 # Computer_Vision
 Image/Video Recognition and Classification Systems

-This repository applies computer vision systems through techniques such as object detection, recognition, tracking and pose estimation.
+This repository applies computer vision techniques such as object detection, image classification and facial recognition systems.